granttnarg/AI-Music-Mentor/README.md

 - **Admin Interface**: Tools for managing training data and user feedback
 - **LangChain/Smith Integration**: Observability and tracing for LLM interactions
 - **Genre Support**: Specialized for electronic music genres (techno, house, electro, etc.)

+## License

+Copyright (c) 2025 Grant Thomas
+All rights reserved.

+This code is provided for reference and learning purposes only.
+It may not be copied, modified, or used in any project, commercial or otherwise, without explicit permission.